Nearly 100 Years Later, Black-Owned And Operated Lincoln Hills Recognized In Colorado History

 Jackson referred to a gated area across the road saying, “Probably 10-12 years ago the richest Black man in America, Robert Smith, bought property up here and built a home here.”

 The program started in 2008.
 JR Lapierre was hired in 2016 as managing director.
 He says they average 1,100-1,200 young people coming to Lincoln Hills per year.
-They partner with organizations like the Boys and Girls clubs and YMCA totaling some 45 organizations.
+They partner with organizations like the Boys & Girls Clubs and YMCA, totaling some 45 organizations.

 The youths that come to Lincoln Hills on day trips learn about biology, how to fly fish, outdoor survival, archery and more.

-Considered an oasis back in the 1920s, Lincoln Hills is important piece of American history now.
+Considered an oasis back in the 1920s, Lincoln Hills is an important piece of American history now.

 LINK: Lincoln Hills Cares